 Not a square inch was wasted, and the bathroom in that cabin was the epitome of this compact line of thinking.
 I could, if I wanted, brush my teeth in the shower, throw back the curtain, and lean over and spit in the sink.
 The room was that small.
 Nonetheless, there was one thing that made this the best bathroom in the world.

-Mounted to the wall, just to the left of the sink, was a thin mirror that was roughly the size of a book.
+Mounted on the wall, just to the left of the sink, was a thin mirror that was roughly the size of a book.
 This mirror was mounted on an arm so that it could be moved tightly to the wall, angled up, angled down, pulled out straight, moved left or moved right.
 It was terrific.
 It had a concave surface that was not enough to distort anything but enough to magnify, yet the key advantage was that this mirror was right where it made sense to be.
 It didn’t require leaning over a vanity or sink, it didn’t involve wearing glasses or taking off glasses; it was simply there, in the perfect location, doing nothing more than exactly what it was designed to do with perfect efficiency.

 This came in handy for me for male related mirror tasks, and for my wife for whatever it is she does while looking in a mirror.
-As a husband with over thirty-three years of spousal experience, I know enough not to watch my wife in the bathroom.
+As a husband with over three decades of spousal experience, I know enough not to watch my wife in the bathroom.
 There is nothing to be gained by this for either of us, which is why there are doors on bathrooms.

 Once we got back home, I realized there was one thing that I missed from our riverboat cabin.
-I missed that bathroom mirror.
+I missed that mirror.
 This was simply one of those items that I never realized I needed.
 For almost six decades, I never once wished I had a concave bathroom mirror mounted on an articulated arm, but darned if I wasn’t obsessed with getting one now.

 The search naturally began at Bed Bath and Beyond mostly because we had a ream of BB&B coupons and besides— who else would sell this kind of thing?
-I went in to the store shortly after we returned from our trip and described what I was looking for to the clerk.
+I went to the store shortly after we returned from our trip and described what I was looking for to the clerk.
 He had no idea what I was talking about:

 Me: Yeah, hi.
 Where would I find a concave mirror that mounts to the bathroom wall?